 - Organizers are expected to hire a sufficient number of expedition staff, at least 75% of whom have previous Antarctic experience, and to recommend strongly that all field staff in their employ take and pass the relevant IAATO online assessment module.

-- Organizers must complete a Post-Visit Site Report upon the completion of each program and submit it to the IAATO Secretariat and the Organizer's National Authority, if applicable.
+- Organizers are to complete a Post-Visit Site Report upon the completion of each program and submit it to the IAATO Secretariat and the Organizer's National Authority, if applicable.

-- Organizers must submit an End of Season Report to the IAATO Secretariat on completion of their Antarctic season.
+- Organizers are to submit an End of Season Report to the IAATO Secretariat on completion of their Antarctic season.

-- Organizers must adhere to other obligations as enacted by the Antarctic Treaty system and/or governments of sub-Antarctic islands.
+- Organizers are to adhere to other obligations as enacted by the Antarctic Treaty System and/or governments of sub-Antarctic islands.

 Additional Conditions for Vessel Operations